greallra/exchanges/README.md

 - drop dist foler into netlify

 # To Do
-- Integrate Cypress
+- Integrate Cypress - done
-- Redux
+- Redux use with next db collection
--